 2:30 – 4:00

 You pick up.
-Pharmacy fills the prescription (usually 30–60 minutes).
-You pay your normal pharmacy copay for the medication.
-Done.
+Pharmacy fill timing varies.
+You pay your normal pharmacy copay or cash price for the medication.

 Medications we can refill on an emergency basis